UPDATED December 2019

 Light up UCF

-Lake Nona’s Holiday Festival features fun for the whole family spanning from December 8 – December 30, 2018.
-Catch classic holiday movies every Saturday evening, warm up with mulled wine, enjoy performances from live carolers and play in snow flurries before lacing up your skates to glide around the outdoor, open-air skating rink.
-The Lake Nona Holiday Festival will be open Thursday-Sunday from 3 – 10 p.m.
+Lake Nona's Holiday Festival features fun for the whole family.
+Catch classic holiday movies on select Thursday evenings, warm up with mulled wine, enjoy performances from live carolers and play in snow flurries before lacing up your skates to glide around the outdoor, open-air skating rink.
+Rentals begin at $15 and the rink is open Thursday from 4-10pm, Friday-Saturday from 11am-10pm and Sundays from 11am-9pm, November 29, 2019 – January 5, 2020.

 Inside its NHL-sized rink, Kissimmee’s Ice Factory offers daily public skating with a $12 admission fee (skate rental $2) for the main rink and $8 (skate rental included) in the smaller studio rink.
 Enjoy a cheap skate with an $8 admission fee on Tuesdays from 5:30-10pm.
 Those with younger kids will be glad to know that they also offer skate aids (walkers) for children 8 and under for $3 each.
 Bicycle helmets are free to borrow.

-RDV Sportsplex will host its annual winter SNOWFEST event on Saturday, December 15 from 2-6pm when snow slides, bounce houses, and real snow will give the entire family hours of entertainment.
-But the fun continues year round inside RDV’s Ice Den, where for an admission fee starting at $7.52 per person (+$3.75 plus tax for skate rental) guests can glide to their heart’s content and groove to DJ tunes on select nights.
+RDV Sportsplex will host its annual winter SNOWFEST event on Saturday, December 14 from 2-6pm when snow slides, bounce houses, and real snow will give the entire family hours of entertainment.
+But the fun continues year round inside RDV’s Ice Den, where for $12.50 ($15.50 on Friday and Saturday nights) guests can glide to their heart’s content and groove to DJ tunes on select nights.
 Up your skills even further by enrolling in the seasonal Learn to Skate classes.

 Daytona Ice Arena, located about seven miles from Daytona International Speedway, features public skates seven days a week.
 Regular admission is $7.50 for adults and $5 for kids under 5.
 Skate rentals are $4.